fsn1995/fsn1995.github.io-OLD/README.md

 ### To be continued...
 The best thing about earth science to me is the combination of geospatial data visualization and fieldwork.
 I am interested in understanding the process and climate response of earth surface, particularly time series analysis by combining the in-situ measurement, remote sensing or other geospatial data and model results.
 This had led me to specialize in remote sensing, geospatial data analysis and modelling during my study.
 I'm a self motivated learner.
 My experience with satellite image processing, spatial statistics, data analysis and visulization enables me to learn and practice skills with **MATLAB**, ENVI/IDL, **Google Earth Engine**, **Python** and ArcGIS etc.

 Currently interested in learning machine learning and TensorFlow.
-Searching for PhD position now, interested in remote sensing and glaciers, snow and droughts.
+Searching for remote sensing and cryosphere related vacancy.

 浪漫在哪里呀